Xhaka reveals how he reached 'boiling point' as he breaks silence over foul-mouthed Arsenal fan row | Goal.com

 "After taking some time to reflect on what happened on Sunday afternoon, I would like to give you an explanation rather than just a quick response," the missive began.

 "The scenes that took place around my substitution have moved me deeply.
-I love this club and have always given 100% on and off the pitch."
+I love this club and have always given 100 per cent on and off the pitch."

 Xhaka continued to allege that threats directed against himself and his family may have motivated the outburst seen on Sunday.